evolvedbinary/hsg-project-wiki/Setup.md

 1. Since you will use `start.jar` every time you first start eXist-db up, you may wish to create a shortcut to this file.
     - On Windows, right-click on `start.jar` and select `Create Shortcut`.
 Move the shortcut file to a convenient location (e.g., your desktop)
     - On Mac, drag `start.jar` to the Dock beside the trashcan icon.
+1. In oXygen, select the `Tools` menu > `External Tools` > `populate:all`.
+This will upload the entire contents of the SVN working copy (in `paho-trunk/db/`) to eXist.
+This can take 7-20 minutes depending on the speed of your computer.
+When you see `BUILD SUCCESSFUL`, close the tab.
-1. Now eXist-db is running, and you have a complete copy of the history.state.gov server running on your computer, accessible at <http://localhost:8080/>
+1. Now you have a complete copy of the history.state.gov server running on your computer, accessible at <http://localhost:8080/>

 ## Editing files and previewing them in eXist-db